osoml/pid4nfdi/content/_index.md

     content:
         title: Persistent Identifier Services for NFDI
         text: |
+            We offer support for PID implementation and selection and provide information on best practices, standards and trainings for the NFDI.
+            {.center}

             {{< cta cta_text="Get started, get a PID" cta_link="./get-pid/start" cta_new_tab="false" cta_alt_text="Find a PID provider" cta_alt_link="./get-pid/services-provider" cta_alt_new_tab="false" >}}

             ## More Services and Resources: